CPHS/OPHS Glossary of Terms

 -An online modular training program on

 research compliance topics.
-The human research protection
+The human research protection training

-and volunteer research staff engaging in research.
+volunteer research staff engaging in research.

 Class I, II, III Devices: